Alexander-556/PowerShellScripts/Docs/Intro/CoreElements_Intro.md

 ## What is a Terminal?

-Now that we’ve talked about the Shell and the OS, what exactly is the Terminal?
+Now that we have talked about the Shell and the OS, what exactly is the Terminal?

 The Terminal is the application that hosts the shell - it’s the window where the conversation between you and your computer happens.
 You type commands into the terminal, the shell interprets them, and the OS gets the job done.